πŸ‡¨πŸ‡¦

 How much money do I need to retire?

-A common starting point is estimating 25 times your desired annual retirement spending, but the real number depends on lifestyle, taxes, pensions, government benefits, inflation, investment returns, and withdrawal strategy.
+A common starting point is estimating 25 times your desired annual retirement spending, but the real number depends on lifestyle, taxes, pensions, benefits, inflation, returns, and withdrawal strategy.

-Use conservative assumptions and test multiple scenarios.
-Many people compare 4%, 5%, 6%, and 7% return assumptions instead of relying on one optimistic number.
+Use conservative assumptions and test multiple scenarios such as 4%, 5%, 6%, and 7% instead of relying on one optimistic number.